 I’m now obliged by law to retain your contact information and, if requested to do so, share it with NHS Test and Trace.
 Read here for specific information on obligations during the pandemic.

 Fees and payment options

 From 1 October the charge for each session in-person or online is £50.
-At the moment I encourage payment by card or by bank transfer.
+At the moment I encourage payment by bank transfer.
 I’m sorry I can’t accept cash or cheques.

 Cancelling or rescheduling an appointment